 There is no REWIND button!

 Being outside, hiking was kind of a way of pressing PAUSE at least.
 It always was.
 So I did this trip to Corsica in July that a friend of mine had already planned earlier that year.
 La Grande Randonnée 20 (GR 20) was challenging as hell.
 And hell was just evil enough to compete against all that shit going on.

 The real challenge was still lying ahead, though.
 Field Guide Level 1, a 55 days course in South Africa from the 6th of October to the 29th of November.
 All booked already.
-All paid.
 How naive can one actually be, how stupid!
 How could I leave home right now?
 Leave my Mum alone, for nothing but another gap in my already not perfectly german-like resume. „What do you need that for“, they asked.
 All these stupid people.
 I hate people.

 Believe me, I tried to resist.
 Not intentionally.
 Just because this is the way I am … steadily thinking things over.
 Past, present and future.
 But at some point the bush draws you into the actual moment.
 And once in a while the toneless buzzing disappears, leaves you unworried, free of thoughts.
 Then you can see, hear, feel all those big and little things surrounding you and it’s just all good as it is.

 I found my senses, to some degree.
 Senses of an ordinary mortal wanna-be Field Guide.
 And I found people, that helped me, taught me and made me laugh.
 I love those people.

 Before heading home just in time for New Years Eve I still had the whole month of December to travel.
 I spent a great time in Botswana putting my newly gained Field-Guide skills to the proof.
 And I made my way up to the top of Mount Kilimanjaro in Tanzania.
 Hashtag „harderthanithought“.
 The first lines of this post I wrote settled back in a beach chair in Zanzibar.